rmcgibbo/python-appveyor-conda-example/README.rst

 - PyPI source release.
 Stable releases only stable only, because others are not safe to upload to PyPI.
 - Documentation deployment to gh-pages (Travis).
-- CI Testing after installation on Travis or AppVeyor instance
+- CI Testing after installation on Travis or AppVeyor instance.
+- Code coverage with codecov.io.

 The CI machinery in this project is "easily" used in other projects.
 The following files/parts need to be copied over (and modified):